rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

 <img width="192" alt="opencv-sikulix-v01-192x133.png" src="https://cloud.githubusercontent.com/assets/300046/24071304/2de19d0a-0ba5-11e7-9cdc-c7903b2b3bcf.png" align="right">

+Going from the innnards up:

-OpenCV is a fundamental utility used by many Aritificial Intelligence packages.
+OpenCV (Open Computer Vision) is a fundamental utility used by many Aritificial Intelligence packages such as self-driving cars to understand images.

-Tesseract uses OpenCV for OCR (Optical Character Recognition).
+<a href="#Tesseract">Tesseract</a> uses OpenCV for OCR (Optical Character Recognition).
-Originally from HP, theRaySmith at Google <a target="_blank" href="https://github.com/tesseract-ocr/docs/blob/master/das_tutorial2016/1Intro-history.pdf">says in 2016 includes LSTM</a>
-(machine learning with convolutional and deep belief networks).

-SikuliX makes use of both.

-Selenium and the Robot framework makes use of the above to manipulate keyboards and mice according to what is seen by the above.
+SikuliX makes use of both to provide a framework for Python or Java code to call Selenium and Robot to manipulate keyboards and mice according to what is seen by the above.

+## Install on Mac

 This contains notes toward a
 one-click command that installs all the pre-requisites and